faloker/purify/README.md

 ## Questions

-For questions and support please use the official [Discord channel](https://discord.gg/a9hz3PF).
+For questions and support please use [Github Discussions](https://github.com/faloker/purify/discussions/new).
 The issue list of this repo is exclusively for bug reports and feature requests.

 ## Built With